ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 where

-* content-format is an array that contains all the supported evidence types by the Attester in decreasing order of preference.
+* content-format is an array that contains all the supported evidence types by the Attester.
 * There MUST be at least one item in the array.
 * content-format is an indicator of the format type (e.g., application/eat+cwt with an appropriate eat_profile parameter set).